earnestt1234/FED3_Viz/Installation.md

 Instructions:

 1. Visit the [releases page](https://github.com/earnestt1234/FED3_Viz/releases)

 2. From the most recent version, download the`fed3viz-win64.zip` (under "Assets") and unzip.

+3. (Optional) Add a Windows Defender exclusion for the `fed3viz` folder (in the unzipped folder), following [these instruction from Microsoft](https://support.microsoft.com/en-us/help/4028485/windows-10-add-an-exclusion-to-windows-security).

+   Explanation: FED3 Viz may be very slow to open (~1 min) when first starting if Windows antivirus has to scan it;  [you can see this thread for a discussion of the issue](http://pyinstaller.47505.x6.nabble.com/very-slow-start-td2089.html).
+Adding the exclusion seems to fix the issue, and I have not found a way around that isn't significantly more complicated or expensive.
+If you do add the exclusion, **you should not add any other foreign files to the `fed3viz` folder**.
+You will also need to redo the exclusion if the folder moves.
+If you do not want to add the exclusion, you can expect the first start of FED3 Viz to be slow each use, but following starts to be quicker.

-3. In the unzipped folder, navigate to `fed3viz/fed3viz.exe`.
+4. In the unzipped folder, navigate to `fed3viz/fed3viz.exe`.

-4. (Optional) Right-click > Create shortcut and place the shortcut in a less nasty folder.*  There are `.ico` files which can be used to replace the shortcut icon in the `img` folder.
+5. (Optional) Right-click > Create shortcut and place the shortcut in a less nasty folder.*  There are `.ico` files which can be used to replace the shortcut icon in the `img` folder.

-5. Double click the `.exe` or the shortcut to run - you may have to permit Windows security to let the application run (from an unknown developer).
+6. Double click the `.exe` or the shortcut to run - you may have to permit Windows security to let the application run (from an unknown developer).
 Startup is sometimes slow on the first use but gets better.

 ### Mac: